Dharun235/giving-back/Robotics/README.md

 # Robotics Resources

-Curated collection of open resources for robotics: GitHub projects, tutorials, websites, labs, and thought leaders.
+Curated collection of open resources for robotics: GitHub projects, tutorials, websites, labs, textbooks, and thought leaders.
 Free to explore and expand.

 ---